TheArchitect2000/New-IoT-Device-Integration/Mobile_App_Communication_Protocol.md

 ```
 #### 📌 The `ui` Field Explanation

-The `ui` field tells the client how to represent the parameter in the user interface.
+The `ui` field tells the mobile app how to represent the parameter in the user interface.
 Allowed values:

 - `text` → Read-only text display (e.g., temperature, humidity).